Mario + Rabbids Sparks of Hope: Development

 Mario + Rabbids Sparks of Hope was announced at E3 2021 and released on October 20, 2022.
 The game was a co-op development by Ubisoft Paris and Ubisoft Milan, with additional work by Ubisoft Pune, Ubisoft Chengdu and Ubisoft Montpellier.
 Creative director Davide Soliani stated that the development team had viewed the game as a spiritual successor to the first, and as a different take on the tactical genre in part due to the game having expanded beyond the Mushroom Kingdom to focus on a range of galactic locations.
-Its soundtrack was written by Grant Kirkhope (who composed the soundtrack for the first game), Gareth Coker (who composed the soundtrack for Ubisoft's Immortals Fenyx Rising), and Yoko Shimomura (who previously composed for the Mario & Luigi series).
+Its soundtrack was written by Grant Kirkhope (who composed the soundtrack for the first game), Gareth Coker (who composed the soundtrack for Ubisoft's Immortals Fenyx Rising), and Yoko Shimomura (who previously composed for the Mario & Luigi and Kingdom Hearts series).
+According to producer Xavier Manzanares, Yoshi was not made playable because the development team was trying to evolve what they had in Kingdom Battle and thus decided to not have the exact same team of heroes.
+When asked about why Rosalina was not made playable, Soliani cited her tall height, which would have caused technical issues, as well as her being "too powerful" as the key factors.

-The game is set to receive three downloadable content expansions via a season pass in 2023, including one featuring Rayman as a playable character.
+The game received three downloadable content expansions via a season pass in 2023, with the third and final one featuring Rayman.

-These three expansions, according to a Twitter post, include the Tower of Doooom (spelled with four "o"s), a post-game adventure featuring a new, mysterious villain in an enchanted forest-like planet, and the said Rayman adventure.
-The first was released on March 2, 2023, the second will be released in mid 2023, and the third in late 2023.
+These three expansions, according to a Twitter post, include The Tower of Doooom, a mid-game adventure titled The Last Spark Hunter featuring a villain named Kanya in an enchanted forest–like planet called the Melodic Gardens, and Rayman in the Phantom Show.
+The first was released on March 2, 2023, the second was released on June 21, 2023, and the third was released on August 30, 2023.

 Reception

-Mario + Rabbids Sparks of Hope received "generally favorable reviews", according to the review aggregator Metacritic, with many considering it an improvement over Kingdom Battle.
+Mario + Rabbids Sparks of Hope received "generally favorable reviews", according to the review aggregator website Metacritic, with many considering it an improvement over Kingdom Battle.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" support, being recommended by 97% of critics.

 Mario + Rabbids Sparks of Hope sold 17,647 physical copies within its first week of release in Japan, making it the third bestselling retail game of the week in the country.
 However, according to Ubisoft, the game underperformed in the final weeks of 2022 and early January.
+As of January 2024, the game had sold nearly 3 million copies.